frankier/singyaspi2/README.md

    * **`$SIF_PATH`**: Path to Singularity SIF file within which both the head node and the execution of the worker nodes will occur on the cluster
+   * `$YASPI_SRC`: Where to get yaspi from.
+By default this is `sif` which will download a Singularity image with yaspi in for you.
+You can also specify `monolithic` if you have installed yaspi into your own SIF.
    * `SING_EXTRA_ARGS`: Extra arguments to pass to `singularity exec` and `singularity shell`.
 Most often you might use this to pass in extra `--bind` commands.